-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title deeds Lost Cannot Answor (ii) Roofing No ¥es Don't know With title deeds Lost Cannot Answor (iii) Central heating No ¥es Don't know With title deeds Lost Cannot Answor (iv) NHBC No ¥es Don't know With title deeds Lost Cannot Answor (v) Damp course No ¥es Don't know With title deeds Lost Cannot Answor (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No ¥es Don't know With title deeds Lost Cannot Answor b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): we had a subsidence issue located to a specific area of the property.
-It was monitored by a structural engineer, who advised us corrective action (repair to underground drainage and fixing the gutters).
-We have a report that shows that issue is now fixed.
-C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: ¥œ ÷/No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Yos / No / Don't know
+14. Guarante

+a.
+Are there

+(i) No

+(ii) Roofing No

+(iii) Central heating No

+(iv) National House Building Council (NHBC) No

+(v) No

+(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No

+b.
+If you hav ve answered yes or 'with title deeds', please give details of the work or ons to which the guarantee(s) relate(s):

+C. e any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: No

+15. Boundar ries

+So far as last 10 ye you are aware, has any boundary of your property been moved in the No

-16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application? ¥es / No / Don't know b. that affects your property in some other way? ¥es / No / Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+No C. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.